 Unfortunately, ensuring this consistency is often easier said than done.

-By integrating your communication channels and your customer data into a central system, you’ll be able to deliver and manage seamless service across all touchpoints.
+By integrating your communication channels and your customer data into a central system, you’ll be able to deliver and manage exceptional service across all touchpoints.
 By integrating your communication channels and your customer data into a central system, you’ll be able to deliver and manage seamless service across all touchpoints.

-📌 Step 2: Proactively address at-risk customers
+Step 2: Proactively address at-risk customers

 Objective: Identify early indications of churn